-8.2 When considering a Māori land rate remission the Committee is to assess any rates and penalty arrears on the property.
+9.2 When considering a Māori land rate remission the Committee is to assess any rates and penalty arrears on the property.
 If these arrears have resulted from the inability of the property to sustain the rates, the Committee is to recommend to Council that the arrears be written off.

-9 Right to change conditions and criteria
+10 Right to change conditions and criteria

-9.1 The Council reserves the right to add to delete or alter in any way the above conditions and criteria from time to time.

-9.2 When making such changes Council will follow its consultation policy and ensure affected parties are engaged in the change process.
+- 10.1 The Council reserves the right to add to delete or alter in any way the above conditions and criteria from time to time. - 10.2 When making such changes Council will follow its Significance and Engagement Policy and ensure affected parties are engaged in the change process.

-10 No postponement of rates
+11 No postponement of rates

-10.1 Nothing in this policy is to be taken as providing or implying a policy providing for the postponement of rates on Māori freehold land.
+11.1 Nothing in this policy is to be taken as providing or implying a policy providing for the postponement of rates on Māori freehold land.